buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 - When the character assigns the first point of Magic Proficiency, they **know** (are present) in their Spellbook a number of Cantrips equal to their ability modifier for spells +2 (with a minimum of 4 Cantrips) and a number of first-level spells equal to the same modifier, with a minimum of 4.
 - Each day, after resting, the character **learns** from his Tome of Magic a number of spells equal to Magic Proficiency/2 (minimum 1) + spell ability modifier + Magic Adept.
 - When the character assigns Magic Proficiency points beyond the first, they **learn** 1 new spell that is available in their Spellbook and is within the maximum castable level, or 2 cantrips (be careful about Magic Adept).
-- The number of spells that can be cast daily depends on the caster's capacity.
+- The number of spells that can be cast daily depends on the caster' \*\*s capacity.
 See **Table Magic Points and Magic Proficiency**.
 A spell costs Magic Points equal to its level.
 - A Follower adds +1d6 to Magic Checks for spells from lists favored by their Patron.
 Your spells can use one of the energy forms preferred by your Patron.
 - A Devotee adds +1d6 to Magic Checks for spells from lists favored by their Patron and can ignore one die rolled in the Magic Check.
 Your spells use one of the energy forms preferred by your Patron.
 - The term **learned** means a spell present in the Spellbook that has been memorized and can be cast when desired.